GoogleChrome/web.dev/src/site/content/en/blog/better-responsiveness-metric/index.md

 endDetailsSummary %}

-One initial thought would be to use the `pointerdown` and `pointerup` events and assume that they cover all of the durations that we’re interested in.
+One initial thought would be to use the `pointerdown` and `pointerup` events and assume that they cover all of the durations that we're interested in.
 Sadly, this is not the case, as this [edge case](https://output.jsbin.com/buyiyew/quiet) shows.
-Try opening this site on mobile, or with mobile emulation, and tapping where it says “Click me”.
+Try opening this site on mobile, or with mobile emulation, and tapping where it says "Click me".
 This site triggers the [browser tap delay](https://developers.google.com/web/updates/2013/12/300ms-tap-delay-gone-away).
 It can be seen that the `pointerdown`, `pointerup`, and `touchend` are dispatched quickly, whereas the `mousedown`, `mouseup`, and `click` wait for the delay before being dispatched.
-This means that if we only looked at `pointerdown` and `pointerup` then we’d miss the duration from the synthetic events, which is large due to the browser tap delay and should be included.
+This means that if we only looked at `pointerdown` and `pointerup` then we'd miss the duration from the synthetic events, which is large due to the browser tap delay and should be included.
 So we should measure `pointerdown`, `pointerup`, and `click` to cover the full interaction. {% endDetails %}